 On the Stovetop

-- In medium saucepan over high heat, add cranberries, honey or maple syrup, orange juice and ginger; stir until combined and allow mixture to come to a boil.
+- In medium saucepan over high heat, add cranberries, honey or maple syrup, fresh orange juice and ginger; stir until combined and allow mixture to come to a boil.
 Then reduce to medium heat and simmer for about 10 minutes, stirring occasionally.
 The cranberries will start to burst a bit as the natural sugars release and the mixture will thicken.

 - Mash cranberries with fork or back of spoon until desired consistency.
 Stir in the orange zest and remove the pan from heat.